Duesenberg: Model J (1928–1937)

 The supercharged Model J, referred to as the SJ, was reported to have reached 104 mph in second gear and have a top speed of 135–140 mph in third gear.
-Zero-to-60 mph times of around eight seconds and 0–100 mph in 17 seconds were reported for the SJ despite having an unsynchonized transmission, at a time when even the best cars of the era were not likely to reach 100 mi/h.
+Zero-to-60 mph times of around eight seconds and 0–100 mph in 17 seconds were reported for the SJ despite having an unsynchronized transmission, at a time when even the best cars of the era were not likely to reach 100 mi/h.
 The SJ had a wheelbase of 142.5 in.
 The SJ was introduced in 1932.
 Only 36 units were built.
 A special version of the SJ, the Mormon Meteor, broke several land speed records.

 Investors in New York City originally supported the Model J, but following the Stock market crash of 1929, the market for Model Js switched to Hollywood stars.
 The one-off SJ Twenty Grand was produced in 1933 for the Century of Progress World's Fair to represent Duesenberg's automotive progress.
 Two modified Model Js, known as the SSJ, were produced in 1935 for actors Gary Cooper and Clark Gable.
 The SSJ reportedly produced 400 hp and could go 0 to 60 mph in less than 8 seconds.
 Cooper's SSJ sold for $22 million in 2018, making it the most expensive American car ever sold at auction at the time.
 About 378 of 481 Model Js of all types still existed as of 2002.